-Colpocleisis is a surgery used to treat pelvic organ prolapse (POP).
-With colpocleisis, your provider sews the walls of your vagina together to hold your pelvic organs into place.
-This surgery is common among cisgender women with severe POP in their 80s or 90s who no longer wish to have vaginal intercourse.
+Colpocleisis is a surgery to treat pelvic organ prolapse (POP).
+With colpocleisis, your provider sews the walls of your vagina together.
+This holds your pelvic organs in place.
+This surgery is common among older women with severe POP who no longer wish to have vaginal intercourse.

 Advertisement